-Canfor and Louisiana-Pacific Canada Ltd. jointly own Peace Valley OSB ("Canfor-LP OSB"), a limited partnership.
+Canfor and Louisiana-Pacific Canada Ltd. jointly own Peace Valley OSB ("Canfor-LP OSB"), a limited partnership which owns and operates an oriented strand board ("OSB") plant in Fort St. John, BC.
 Canfor has agreed to supply 330,000 cubic metres of timber annually to the joint venture from its existing timber tenure in the area where the mill is located.
-In 2009, Canfor made capital contributions of \$0.8 million to Canfor-LP OSB (2008 - \$3.5 million).
+During 2010, Canfor received net capital distributions of \$5.3 million from Canfor-LP OSB (2009 - net contributions of \$0.8 million).